navneetercse/SpojSolutions/README.md

 # SpojSolutions
-Solutions to the problems on spoj
+This repository contains solutions to the problems given on www.spoj.com Feel free to suggest edits in any of the programs.